Improving Energy Access in Rural Zambia

 As an energy consultant with Guidehouse, Ryan Taylor advises clients on distributive energy resources and energy grid modernization around the world in collaboration with the World Economic Forum.
 But he has always had an interest in giving back to his community, both through mentorship and other types of knowledge-sharing and service.

 In 2017, Ryan and 2016 Fellowship Alumnus and energy activist Paul Nkumbula partnered on a Reciprocal Exchange project to provide solar energy access to rural villages around Lake Bangweulu in northern Zambia.
+They also worked with U.S.-based engineer Jasmine Pearcey, who served as the project co-lead and led engineering design validation.
 Years after his Reciprocal Exchange, Ryan continues to use the local connections he made during his trip to expand his energy consulting portfolio and to reach new energy access opportunities in Sub-Saharan Africa.

 At the 2019 Mandela Washington Fellowship Summit, we had the opportunity to sit down with Ryan and discuss his work in energy consulting and his Reciprocal Exchange experience.
 The content of the interview has been slightly edited for clarity.